How To Feed A Loon

 • Bake potatoes for 30 to 35 minutes, until golden and tender when pierced with a knife.
 Stir once halfway through baking.
 If you prefer a darker exterior, bake for a total of 45 minutes.

-• Garnish with fresh thyme and rosemary and another pinch of coarse sea salt.
+• Garnish with fresh thyme and rosemary and a couple of pinches of sea salt, if using.
 Serve at once!

 Nutrition